-Employers must inform handlers of all pesticide labeling instructions for safe use before they perform any handling tasks.
-In addition, employers must keep pesticide labels accessible to each handler during the entire handling task and inform handlers of how to use any assigned handling equipment safely before they use it.
-When commercial handlers will be on an agricultural establishment, the employer must inform them beforehand of areas on the establishment where pesticides will be applied or where an REI will be in effect, and of any entry restrictions on these areas.
+Before performing any handling tasks, handlers must either be able to read, or employers must inform their handler employees in a manner the employee will understand all pesticide labeling instructions for safe use.
+In addition, employers must keep pesticide labels accessible to each handler during the entire handling task and inform handlers of how to use assigned handling equipment safely before they use it.
+When commercial handlers will be on an agricultural establishment, the employer must inform them beforehand about areas on the establishment where pesticides will be applied, where an REI will be in effect, and entry restrictions on these areas.

 Personal protective equipment (PPE)

 WPS requires that employers must provide and their handlers must wear personal protective equipment (PPE) and other work attire as defined on the product label.
 For additional information related to the selection and use of personal protective equipment identified on the label, owners and trainers may want to review MU Extension publication G1917, Personal Protective Equipment for Working with Pesticides.
 That publication provides additional information to assist in identifying and selecting appropriate PPE.
 Owners should also see MU Extension publication G1914, Laundering Pesticide-Contaminated Clothing which discusses the proper way to handle and care for clothing worn during the application of pesticides.

 WPS establishes that employers must provide their handlers with all PPE required for tasks identified on the pesticide label.
 Employers must also make sure PPE is clean, in good operating condition, worn and used correctly, inspected before each day of use, and repaired or replaced as needed.